 The Urban Food Fest is London’s newest street food night market in the centre of Shoreditch.
 Every weekend you’ll find 15 of the coolest street food trucks.
 We visited Saturday and were lucky enough to try all of them (I know, I know!!) and can whole heartedly recommend The halloumi wrap & triple cooked feta chips.
 Or Chapatti’s filled with all the best bits of an Indian feast.

-“I qualified as a Solicitor two years ago and have always been entrepreneurial.
-I thought the Fest seemed like it would be a lot of fun to do: tasting street food, listening to great bands and having a party every Saturday night to which I could invite all my friends!”
+“I thought the Fest seemed like it would be a lot of fun to do: tasting street food, listening to great bands and having a party every Saturday night to which I could invite all my friends!”

 Sounds like the perfect reason to us!
 So what do you think makes a good food fest?

 “For me, The Urban Food Fest has all the elements of a perfect Fest and Saturday night out: 15 delicious street food trucks serving gourmet cheap dishes, cocktails, wine, beer, live music and fantastic entertainment such as massage girls, face painting and caricature artists; as well as being able to meet lots of new people.
 The Urban Food Fest is a destination party venue.”

 If you didn’t get peoples attention with cheap dishes and cocktails you definitely have with massage girls!
 Why did you choose Euro Car Parks as your location?

 “Being in the heart of Shoreditch, opposite the famous Shoreditch House and 30 seconds from Shoreditch Overground Station, and 5 minutes from Liverpool Street Station – it speaks for itself.